 OVW's Student Action Packet is designed to help students navigate the complexities of conducting a campus climate survey on sexual assault at their own college or university.
 The items in the Packet give students resources to help them effectively engage with their college or university's administration.

-Download the complete Student Action Packet as one product or download each piece individually:
+Download the complete Student Action Packet [PDF] as one product or download each piece individually:

 - FAQs developed in response to questions submitted by student advocates